mondorobot/Browser-Ping-Pong/readme.markdown

 When you are finished with your "feature":

 * Add a brief description of your change to the ChangeLog.markdown file
+* Tag your change in git. git tag -a 'TagName' then git push --tags
-* Let Joe Buszkiewic know and another developer will be selected at random.
+* Let Joe Buszkiewic know and another developer will be selected at random